 A third reform is to require greater transparency in seizure and forfeiture processes.
 That would allow for better-grounded findings and policy making than the status quo, which, as discussed above, only allows for detailed findings of seizure and forfeiture data from a handful of states.
-Relatedly, jurisdictions that have established transparency measures would do well to monitor how well Conviction prerequisites that keep forfeiture litigation in civil court have little or no effect. their agents are complying with those mandates.
+Relatedly, jurisdictions that have already established transparency measures should monitor how well their agents are complying with those mandates.
 Some gaps in datasets that are supposed to be fully transparent suggest that some state governments have room for improvement in this area.
-(Figure 6)
+(Figure 6).